 With age often comes increased health risks and concerns.
 While families try to support their aging relatives, eventually, there can come a time when the family has no choice but to place the elderly in nursing homes that are better equipped to offer medical support and services.

 If you suspect that a loved one was abused or neglected at a nursing home, our Kansas City nursing home abuse lawyer can help.
 Our law firm handles nursing home abuse cases throughout Missouri and Kansas.
+We help hold negligent nursing homes accountable and assist our clients in recovering compensation for injuries and other losses.
 Call us today for a free, no obligation consultation at 816-203-0143.

 Types of Nursing Home Abuse

 According to the Center for Disease Control and Prevention (CDC), elder abuse is an intentional act that causes or creates risk of harm to someone who is age 60 or older.
 The CDC recognizes five different types of elder abuse.

 Physical Abuse.
 Physical abuse can include hitting, kicking, slapping, and other contact that causes illness or pain.

 Sexual Abuse.
 Sexual abuse is unwanted sexual interaction of any kind and could also include non-physical contact.